AdrianLopezP/FSC-Map/README.md

     * An image of a pin with no background which is displayed each time the user clicks on a location.

 ## Instructions
-* Make sure to have these libaries imported:
+* Make sure to have these libaries installed:
-    1. from tkinter import *
+    1. tkinter
-    2. from PIL import ImageTk, Image
+    2. PIL
-    3. import numpy as np
+    3. numpy
-    4. from scipy.spatial.distance import cdist, squareform
+    4. scipy
 * Make sure to have these files downloaded:
     1. CampusMap.py
     2. fsc_campus_map.png